xStarbound/xStarbound/doc/lua/statuscontroller.md

 #### `float` status.resourceMax(`String` resourceName)

-Returns the max value for the specified resource.
+Returns the maximum value for the specified resource.

 ---

 #### `float` status.resourcePercentage(`String` resourceName)

-Returns the percentage of max that the resource is currently at.
-From 0.0 to 1.0.
+Returns the percentage of the maximum value that the resource is currently at, as a fractional percentage between 0.0 and 1.0.

 ---

 #### `void` status.setResourcePercentage(`String` resourceName, `float` value)

-Sets a resource to a percentage of the max value for the resource.
-From 0.0 to 1.0.
+Sets a resource to a percentage of the maximum value for the resource, as a fractional percentage between 0.0 and 1.0.

 ---

 #### `void` status.modifyResourcePercentage(`String` resourceName, `float` value)

-Adds a percentage of the max resource value to the current value of the resource.
+Adds a percentage of the maximum resource value to the current value of the resource.

 ---